Wage & Hour Violations Attorney in Sacramento

 and hour laws.

-Violations of overtime laws are among the most common claims in this area
+Violations of overtime laws are among the most common claims in this area of

-awarded for any time worked in excess of eight hours per day in a workweek.
+time worked in excess of eight hours per day in a workweek.

 Employers may violate overtime laws by paying the employee’s standard